AsheUrban/Dine-Together/README.md

 #### Wednesday, 10/5

-10:00 - noon Sick and some styling
+* 10:00 - noon: Styling
 Logged last commit at 3:30 in stead of noon.
+Was not feeling well and wasn't able to accomplish anything past lunch.

 #### Thursday 10/6

+* 9:00: Finally success with background image showing up... though, poorly placed.